What are the best passive income books on Amazon…apart from the Four Hour Work Week?

 First up, that information products are the ultimate passive income stream.
 Better than ecommerce*, directory sites, lead capture sites, affiliate marketing etc.

-Info products carry 90%+ profit margins, you make them once and sell them forever, all delivered digitally, and thus meet the true definition of passive income.
+Info products carry 50-98%+ profit margins (depending on where you use affiliates), you make them once and sell them forever, all delivered digitally, and thus meet the true definition of passive income.
 You can literally do no ongoing work.
 Screw the 4 Hour Work Week…now you can have a 0 Hour Work Week!

 The second big takeaway for me, was to pick a niche you know, you find interesting AND where there is demand for your product – ie willingness to buy/pay.
 A lot of people only remember the first part of this 2-part formula, and end up creating a blog on knitwear for kittens.
 But it’s the overlap of passion and profit that Ferriss stressed so much.